 In October 2019, Zarif said that Iran had sent the United States a list of Iranians in U.S. jails for a proposed prisoner swap.
 Tehran did not publish the list, but Zarif pointed to the case of Iranian stem-cell scientist Masoud Soleimani, who was arrested in 2018 for trying to export vials of growth hormone to Iran in violation of U.S. sanctions.
 The U.S. State Department refused to comment on possible communication with Iran on a prisoner exchange.

-The following are profiles of Americans detained or missing in Iran and Iranians detained by the United States as of November 2019 on the 40th anniversary of the original hostage saga.
+As of October 2021, at least four Americans were held in Iran.
+The following are profiles of Americans detained or missing in Iran and Iranians detained by the United States.
 The profiles are arranged by when the individuals were first detained, with the most recent cases first.

 Americans Detained in Iran

 On January 24, 2018, the Revolutionary Guards intelligence organization detained Morad Tahbaz, a dual American-Iranian citizen, and eight other environmental activists accused of espionage.
 Their trial began on in January 2019 but was delayed until the beginning of August.
-The court proceedings were still in session as of November 2019.
+On November 20, 2019, an Iranian court sentenced Tahbaz to 10 years in prison.

 The activists were members of the Persian Wildlife Heritage Foundation conducting research on Iran’s endangered cheetah population.
 On October 24, 2018, the judiciary charged Tahbaz with “seeking proximity to military sites with the cover of environmental projects and obtaining military information from them.”
 One of the four charges against him included “sowing corruption on earth,” which typically carries the death penalty.
 But on October 14, 2019, Judiciary Spokesman Gholam-Hossein Esmail said the capital charge had been dropped.
 The activists still faced charges of “assembly and collusion against national security” and “contacts with U.S. enemy government … for the purpose of spying,” according to the judiciary.